emiliofidalgo/bimos/README.md

 ## Known limitations

-Currently, the memory allocation is performed during the class initialization and not dynamically.
-This implies that you should indicate as a parameter (`max_descriptors`) the approximate number of descriptors that you need to index.
-See the demo file (`src/demo/example.cpp`) to see an example of how to set this parameter.
+- Despite BIMOS can deal with hundreds of images during the topology estimation, the blending step is an adaptation of the stitching OpenCV module.
+This module loads the images on RAM memory.
+Due to this reason, if you plan to create a mosaic using a high number of images, you can run out of memory at this point.

 ## Contact